Sea-Watch: Ships

 Sea-Watch is a former 21.12 m fishing ship.
 Built in 1917 and purchased in 2015, Sea-Watch used her in 2015 until she was transferred later that year to the organisation Mare Liberum, receiving the name Mare Liberum.

 Sea-Watch 2 is a former fishing research ship, originally entering service as Clupea in 1968.
 She was deployed on 14-day rescue operations between Libya and Malta in 2016 and 2017 along with Sea-Watch.
 Sold to the organisation Mission Lifeline, she now operates under the name Lifeline.

 Sea-Watch 3 is a 50.53 m ship.
 Built in 1972 as an offshore supply ship, the organisation Médecins Sans Frontières commissioned it as a search and rescue vessel under the name Dignity I before transfer to Sea-Watch.

 Sea-Watch 4 is a 60.70 m ship.
 Built in 1976 as a research ship, the Evangelical Church in Germany formed an association to buy the ship in early 2020.
 The ship is run by a cooperation between Sea-Watch and Médecins Sans Frontières and operated as a German-flagged rescue vessel in the Mediterranean Sea since August 2020.

+The Sea-Watch 5 is a 58 m ship.
+It started its work with Sea-Watch in December 2023.
+The ship rescued 49 migrants off Malta on 22 November 2024.

+The Aurora is a 14 m boat.
+She was originally put into service with Royal National Lifeboat Institution (RNLI) as a Trent-class lifeboat and was retired in 2019.
+Sea-Watch activists bought her and use her for picking up migrants in distress in the Mediterranean starting 2022, now under German flag.

 Reconnaissance aircraft

 Since 2017, Sea-Watch have operated a SAR-coordinating reconnaissance aircraft, Moonbird, a single-engined Cirrus SR22, and since June 2020, also the Seabird, a twin-engined high-performance Beechcraft Baron 58.
 These are flown in cooperation with the Swiss NGO Humanitarian Pilots Initiative.
+By August 2025 the organisation operated three aircraft from Italy, these "Seabirds" were used to scout for migrant boats.
+One of them was grounded by the Italian Civil Aviation Authority (Enac) for 20 days in August 2025.